 This project includes the replacement of electrical equipment motor control centers, distribution high service pumps, instrumentation, and upgrades to SCADA system.
 The cost of maintenance to the system will decrease since much of the system will be new equipment.
-Currently when items failed they were replaced or repaired.
-Repairs and replacements of current equipment will be deferred if they fail during design and bidding phases of project.
+Currently when items fail they are replaced or repaired, future breakdowns during the design and bidding phases of project will be deferred until project construction.